PICK YOUR WINE WITH CONFIDENCE!

 - Pacific Rim Dry Riesling – this wine is an outstanding value that is crisp, refreshing, and almost tailor-made for Thanksgiving.
 Around $10.

-- Eola Hills Riesling – this Riesling from Oregon is off-dry with a bit of sweet apricot and peach fruit flavors, but still has enough acidity to match all of the food.
-Between $10 and $15.
+- Boundary Breaks “OLN” Riesling – did you know New York makes incredible riesling?
+Yep, this Finger Lakes bottle is off-dry with a bit of sweet citrus and stone fruit flavors, but still has enough acidity to match all of the food.
+Between $15 and $20.

 - Pewsey Vale Dry Riesling – I adore this bone-dry Australian Riesling.
 It is packed with floral aromas that are pleasant to enjoy, while the acidity will perfectly match each food item.
 Between $15 and $20.